charmainebonifacio/acru_menu/README.md

 # The ACRU Parameter Calibration Menu Generator

-This program will only automatically adjust 18 variables in the MENU Parameter File using an updated parameter text file.
+This program will only automatically adjust 23 variables in the MENU Parameter File using an updated parameter text file.
 This program will work with a distributed mode or point mode MENU Parameter File.
 This program also utilizes an implemented a logfile system to ensure accuracy when dealing with the automatic adjustment of values.

 The variables that will be updated after each run are as follows:

+ - IYSTRT
+ - IYREND
  - TMAXLR
  - TMINLR
  - DEPAHO